Ensignbus: London tendered services

 In July 1989, it purchased the business of Frontrunner South East from Stagecoach East Midlands with route 248 and 252.
 In December 1990, Ensignbus sold its London tendered bus services to Hong Kong company Citybus with the Dagenham depot and 87 buses.
 It was rebranded as Ensign Citybus and then Capital Citybus.

-Ensignbus briefly re-entered London tendered services in 1998, taking over routes 324 and 348 from First Capital who had bought Capital Citybus.
-Routes 325 and 509 were later added before Ensignbus once again sold its London services in December 1999, this time to Town & Country Buses.
+Ensignbus briefly re-entered London tendered services on 7 February 1999, taking over route 324 (Hornchurch-Lakeside) and school service 648 (Romford-Thurrock College) from First Capital who had bought Capital Citybus on 8 July 1998, even later creating a night variant of route 324 numbered N324, which only lasted five nights, when the route was extended to Bluewater from Lakeside and Romford Market from Hornchurch on 16 March 1999.
+Ensignbus also created a school variant of the 324 numbered 623 between Hornchurch and Belhus on the same day that route 324 was taken over, however the service did not last long as it was withdrawn by 22 July 1999.
+Ensignbus later took over London tendered service route 348 (Romford-Lakeside) on 12 June 1999 from Eastern National after the route was re-introduced after being withdrawn and replaced by an extension of Eastern National route 351 to Lakeside, and Ensignbus extended route 348 to Gravesend via Bluewater, although this only lasted until 11 December 1999, when the route was withdrawn back to Lakeside.
+Routes 325 and 509 were later added before Ensignbus once again sold its London services on 11 December 1999, this time to Town & Country Buses.

 Essex and Kent services

 In 2004, Ensignbus commenced operating a 12-month rail replacement contract in Kent for South Eastern Trains while the Higham and Strood tunnels were closed to strengthening.
 To make use of the dead running from its Purfleet depot, route X80 Chafford Hundred to Gravesend via Lakeside and Bluewater Shopping Centres was introduced.
 It proved successful and hence was kept going after the rail contract finished, albeit being cut back to run between Chafford Hundred & Lakeside to Bluewater only.
 In 2006, Ensignbus commenced operating services under contract to Thurrock Council and began operating services in Thurrock in competition with Arriva Southend.
 As at October 2016, it operated 16 routes.
 In April 2017, Ensign took over two further routes in Thurrock from Amber Coaches.